 - Ancient Egyptians had a great grasp of math and geometry.
 They used the geometry to accurately build pyramids, temples and other buildings.
 They used math in everyday business transactions.

-- Ancient Egyptians wanted to be hygienic and because the desert sand caused problems with their teeth, they invented toothpaste out of eggshells, ox hooves (ground up), ashes, etc. and they invented the toothbrush.
+- Because the desert sand caused problems with their teeth, they invented toothpaste out of eggshells, ox hooves (ground up), ashes, and they invented the toothbrush.